 Individuals with a valid, DoD-issued identification card can enter the base through the South Gate.
 All others must arrive through the North Gate.
 The NCLS Team will create an entry access list enabling all our registered participants to access the Academy through the North Gate (Visitor’s Gate).

 Visitor parking in the cadet area during the symposium is not authorized.
-As a result, on base transportation to and from Rampart Lodge and the cadet area will be provided throughout the symposium.
+As a result, ground transportation to and from Falcon Club and the cadet area will be provided throughout the symposium.

 Where will I stay?

 Student (age 18 – 26): will be housed at no cost in the Air Force Academy Cadet Dormitories.
 Visiting students will be assigned a cadet escort and will room with that cadet in the cadet dormitories.
 The two Academy dorms, Vandenberg and Sijan Hall, are co-ed dorms with shower facilities on each floor.
 While dormitories are co-ed, individual rooms and shower facilities are not.
 Rooms have either two or three residents.

 Faculty and Guest: Visiting faculty and guests may stay on the USAFA campus at the Rampart Lodge (also known as the Visiting Officers’ Quarters, or VOQ) pending availability.
 Alternative lodging is available at other surrounding facilities.

 As a visiting student, what should I bring?

 – Bath robe to walk to the shower